 Appointed Directors

-In addition to the Elected Directors, the Directors may themselves appoint up to two persons to be Directors because of their special business acumen and/or technical skills.
+In addition to the Elected Directors, the Directors may themselves appoint up to three persons to be Directors because of their special business acumen and/or technical skills.
 These persons will be known as the "Appointed Directors".
-The first Appointed Directors are set out in clause 14.2(b).

 Appointed Directors do not need to be Members.